 Writing about my personal story has allowed the unresolved traumas to surface so I can address them.
 It is one of the most liberating actions I can do for myself and all women.

 I realized my story carries great weight because it represents women’s stories worldwide.
 I do not wish to inadvertently empower the abuser.
 Instead, I want recognition for what women like myself have had to experience from covert predators who hide as lawyers, judges or other public officials.

 This is exactly the reason why I have dedicated my life to helping women feel more confident about expressing their vulnerabilities and feeling safe sexually within themselves.

 We are not a scorned woman, as ignorantly questioned of Anita Hill.
 That would imply a scare when it is really a mark of great wisdom and surviving the male-monster who preys on vulnerable women.
 This great wisdom ultimately lead me to forgiveness, compassion, and greater awareness of my role as a woman in society.

 I do not intend to defame him.
 His manipulation of women is enough to damage his good reputation.
 He proclaimed for years during the climax of our sexual intimacy that “it makes my dick hard talking about having a baby with you”.
 This was to get me to feel safe being more sexual with him.
 He never truly wanted a family with me.

 After coming out of depression, I had to learn to reclaim my vaginal voice, my truth, my personal power.
 I had to learn to be my own father and not solely depend on any man to protect me.

-Similar to Bill Cosby, my abuser lectures a lot about morality, racism, and the men’s role in the women’s women to the public.
-Unawakened men of this degree’s biggest injustice is targeting vulnerable women, but the beauty of women is that we rebirth and regenerate every month with our period.
+Similar to Bill Cosby, my abuser lectures a lot about morality.
+Unawakened men in leadership’s biggest injustice is targeting vulnerable women, but the beauty of women is that we rebirth and regenerate every month with our period.
 We can shed their energy out and cultivate ourselves as necessary.